YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The frontal third often gives more cosmetic value for the grafts used.
 If I spend too many grafts in the crown too early, I may weaken the ability to create a strong front later.
 That is not a small mistake.
 It can affect the result for life.

-Crown planning that begins with a number only should slow down.
-The front, mid-scalp, crown, and donor reserve have to be planned as one lifetime graft plan.
-The crown itself needs its own careful logic, which is why crown hair transplant planning should not be treated as a simple add-on.
+Crown planning that begins with a number only needs to slow down.
+The front, middle scalp, crown, and donor reserve have to be planned as one lifetime graft plan.
+The crown itself needs its own careful logic, which is why crown hair transplant planning cannot be treated as a simple extra step.

 If the donor is excellent, the hair is thick, the crown is small, and the frontal area is already stable or already treated, the discussion changes.
 But when donor supply is limited, the front usually deserves first priority.

 Often, no. Even distribution sounds fair, but surgery is not accounting.
-The hairline, mid-scalp, crown, and donor area do not all give the same visual return for each graft.
+The hairline, middle scalp, crown, and donor area do not all give the same visual return for each graft.

 If 3,000 grafts are automatically divided into equal parts, the plan needs a closer look.
 The front may receive too little density to frame the face properly, while the crown may still look thin because the area is curved, exposed to light, and larger than it appears.

-I do not see this as a question of dividing grafts evenly.
+This is not really a question of dividing grafts evenly.
 The decision depends on where each graft gives the most natural improvement while still preserving donor reserve.

 Sometimes this means a strong frontal plan and no crown work in the first surgery.
 Sometimes it means a strong front with gentle crown softening.
 Sometimes it means treating the crown later, after the first result and the future hair loss pattern are easier to judge.